blynkkk/blynkkk.github.io/Widgets.md

 ###Bridge

 Bridge can be used for Device-to-Device communication.
 You can send digital/analog/virtual write commands from one device to another, knowing it's auth token.
+At the moment Bridge widget is not required on application side (it is mostly used for indication that we have such feature).

 <img src="images/bridge.png" style="width: 77px; height:80px"/>